 Bus transportation will be provided but should be considered a privilege.
-Students will be responsible to the driver and must observe the rules of the student conduct code when riding the bus.
+Students will be responsible to the driver and must observe the rules of the Student Code of Conduct when riding the bus.
 Buses will load and unload at the bus ramp behind SMHS.
 Misbehavior on the bus will be taken seriously by the administration.
 Penalties may range from being taken off the bus to expulsion from school.
 Students may be assigned seats.